tarikjaber/Bulk-URL-Opener/README.md

 You can also open URLs with search queries.
 Just add `%s` in a URL where you want a search query to be inserted.
 If you type `bu demo3 hello world` in the flow box then `%s` will be replaced with "hello world".

-You can have a "default" search by adding `query: <default search>` to a tab group.
-For example in `demo3` below all sites with `%s` will be replaced with "test" if the search query is empty.
+You can have a "default" search by adding `query: <default search>` key-value pair to a tab group.
+For example, in `demo3` below all sites with `%s` will be replaced with "test" if the search query entered in the flow box is empty.

 ```yaml
 - name: demo3